solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 aforementioned services may introduce some relatively small application changes.

+Follow the [Simple App Service deployment with Azure Database for PostgreSQL Flexible Server][52] guide to deploy the application and database.

 ## Continuous Integration (CI) and Continuous Delivery (CD)

 Doing manual deployments every time a change is made can be a very